Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Empirical Details and Additional Results

-to estimate $g_{OLS}(x,w)$.
-Interacting $\max\left\{ X-12,0\right\} $ with $W$ allows return to schooling at college margins to have different patterns of heterogeneity than pre-college margins.
-Including $\ind_{X\ge x}$ in the equation allows arbitrary nonlinearity of $g_{OLS}(x,w)$ in $x$.
-In Section \ref{subsec:CSL}, the covariate vector consists of more than 200 dummy variables given by the interaction of minority and state of birth as well as the interaction of minority, Census year, and year of birth.
-To avoid overstating heterogeneity of the treatment effect, I restrict $W'\gamma_{B}$, $W'\delta_{B}$, and $W'\delta_{C}$ to be additive in a minority dummy, Census year dummies, Census division dummies, and age effects (allowing for different slopes across different 5-year intervals).
-I compute standard errors of $\hat{\beta}_{OLS}^{c}$ and $\hat{\beta}_{OLS}^{c\ell}$ by viewing them as method-of-moment estimators with ``stacked'' moment conditions, as suggested by \citet{newey1994large}.
+for estimating $\beta_{CT}$. $\overline{x}$ is a constant that represents the last year of secondary school, where $\overline{x}=12$ in Sections \ref{subsec:College IV} and \ref{subsec:CSL} and $\overline{x}=11$ in Section \ref{subsec:CSL_UK}.
+Interacting $\max\left\{ x-\overline{x},0\right\} $ with $w$ allows return to schooling at post-secondary schooling margins to have different patterns of heterogeneity from primary and secondary schooling margins.
+Including $\ind_{X\ge x}$ in the equation allows arbitrary nonlinearity of $m(x,w)$ in $x$.
+Since the covariate vector $w$ in Section \ref{subsec:CSL} consists of a large number of variables (i.e., year of birth and state of birth dummies), I restrict $w'\gamma_{1}$, $w'\gamma_{2}$, and $w'\gamma_{3}$ to be additive in 5-year cohort group dummies and Census division dummies to avoid overstating heterogeneity.

-I follow Section \ref{subsec:Estimators-for-Weights} to estimate the OLS and IV weights.
-The total OLS weight on treatment level $x$, $\int\lambda_{OLS}(x|w)\omega_{OLS}(w)dF_{W}(w)$, is estimated by its sample analogue:
+I estimate the OLS and IV covariate weights and treatment-level weights from the data counterparts of how they are defined in Section \ref{subsec:Interpretation} and \ref{subsec:DID_RD}.
+I estimate the OLS and IV weight on treatment level $x$, $\overline{\omega}_{X}(x)$ and $\overline{\omega}_{Z}(x)$ (or $\overline{\omega}_{Z}^{*}(x)$ equivalently), from